Website UN Global Pulse

 Monitoring and Progress Controls

-In coordination with the UN Global Pulse staff, the Project Management Intern (Data and AI governance) will report on progress and assure the timely deliverables of the agreed outputs.
+In coordination with the UN Global Pulse staff, the Project Management Intern (Coordination, Monitoring and Evaluation) will report on progress and assure the timely deliverables of the agreed outputs.
 The selected candidate is expected to exercise flexibility in the internship regarding the potential of dynamically adapting working arrangements so that outputs can be delivered.

 - Applicants must be enrolled in a Bachelor’s degree or be pursuing an advanced university degree, such as a Masters or a Ph.D., or be a recent graduate from such studies (within the last 3 years)

-- To be eligible for this particular internship, the candidate must preferably have studied or be studying towards a university degree in: public administration, law, political science, computer sciences or other relevant field
+- To be eligible for this particular internship, the candidate must preferably have studied or be studying towards a university degree in: monitoring and evaluation, political science, international relations, global development studies, social sciences or another related discipline.

 - Fluency in both written and oral English (read, write and speak) is required.